S1M0N38/base.nvim/README.md

 ### 🧪 Tests

 [Busted](https://lunarmodules.github.io/busted/) is a unit testing framework for Lua.
-Using [nlua](https://github.com/mfussenegger/nlua) as Lua interpreter give you access to Neovim Lua API while running tests.
+Using [nlua](https://github.com/mfussenegger/nlua) as Lua interpreter gives you access to Neovim Lua API while running tests.
 To run tests, simply run `busted` from the root of the plugin.

 - ***.busted*** - configuration file for Busted which specifies nlua as the Lua interpreter.